MaineLearning/MaineLearning/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.1.11 =
+* Tested on WP 3.4.2 and WP 3.5-alpha-21879.
+* Fixed a visual glitch related to the arrow that's used to expand menu settings.
+In certain situations clicking it would cause the arrow icon to be briefly replaced with multiple copies of the same icon.
+* Fixed the position of the URL and capability dropdown lists.
+Now they should show up directly under the corresponding input box instead of appearing some distance down and to the right.
+* Fixed the size of the toolbar buttons - now they're perfectly square.
+* Fixed a rare bug that would sometimes cause the wrong menu to be marked as active/expanded.
+* Only display the survey notice on the menu editor page, not on all admin pages.

 = 1.1.10 =
 * Added a new user survey.
 The notice will only appear for users who didn't complete or hide the previous one.